derickschaefer/static-cache-wrangler/readme.txt

 * It does not add custom database tables or modify your schema.
 * All plugin options, cron jobs, and transients are automatically cleaned up upon uninstall.
 * Your WordPress database remains exactly as it was before installation.
+* An optional performance profiler allows developers and system admins to get a granular view of resources and performace related to this plugin.

 **Perfect for:**
 * Creating fully offline or portable copies of WordPress sites